How Bad Do U Want Me: Live performances

-Gaga first performed "How Bad Do U Want Me" live at her 2025 promotional concerts for Mayhem, which included a headlining set at Coachella 2025, wearing lace-up stiletto boots reminiscent of those she wore in the music video for "Rain on Me" (2020).
-On May 13, 2025, Gaga performed the track during a five-song set at the YouTube Brandcast event, held at the Geffen Hall in New York City.
-The performance featured cinematic staging and opened the showcase.
-Gaga performed "How Bad Do U Want Me" as the closing song during her Mayhem Ball (2025–2026), as part of the encore.
+Gaga first sang "How Bad Do U Want Me" live at her 2025 promotional concerts for Mayhem, which included a headlining set at Coachella.
+She began her performance at a skull-covered keyboard, then moved along the runway by the second verse, wearing a blue Victorian-style coat, black "Maleficent-esque" horns, and lace-up stiletto boots reminiscent of those she wore in the music video for "Rain on Me" (2020).
+Reviewing Gaga's performance at Copacabana beach, Correio da Manhãs Lanna Silveira wrote it was one of the few weak points of the show, as it clashed with the other songs from the setlist, and slowed the pace of the concert.
+On May 13, 2025, the track was part of a five-song set at the YouTube Brandcast event, held at the David Geffen Hall in New York City.